TIBHannover/MSC2020_SKOS/procedure-log-msc2020.md

 ### Task 5: Create collections

-See SPARQL queries documented in [msc-2020-suggestion2-incomplete.ttl](https://github.com/runnwerth/MSC2020_SKOS/blob/main/msc-2020-suggestion2-incomplete.ttl).
+We created the identifiers for the collections manually.
+The entities representing the collections are related to their members via `skos:member`.
+These relations can be created via a `SPARQL CONSTRUCT` query and specific filter criteria.
+These queries are documented in [msc-2020-suggestion2-incomplete.ttl](https://github.com/runnwerth/MSC2020_SKOS/blob/main/msc-2020-suggestion2-incomplete.ttl).

 ### Task 6: Create MSC-specific scope notes